40 Scotland Facts and Trivia Questions

 You may hear people joking that they are off haggis hunting, but there is no such wee furry animal.

-Haggis is made from the heart, liver and lungs of a sheep, minced with onion, oatmeal, suet, spices, and salt and traditionally boiled in the animal’s stomach for approximately an hour.
+Haggis is made from a sheep’s heart, liver, and lungs, minced with onion, oatmeal, suet, spices, and salt, and traditionally boiled in the animal’s stomach for approximately an hour.

 Sounds lovely, doesn’t it?